rileyedmunds/old-rileyedmunds.github.io/_posts/0-0-0-tt4-mini.md

 ---

-THE TENSEGRITY TT4-MINI PROJECT

-On December 15th, we concluded the development of the TT4-Mini spherical tensegrity robot.
+On December 15th, we concluded development of the TT4-Mini spherical tensegrity robot.
 Initially developed for planetary scouting, this smaller scale vehicle will be used as a test-bed for modeling robotic actuation and behavior across simulated planetary surfaces.

+Here's what we built...

 1. Controller